fluttercommunity/flutter_workmanager/README.md

 - registerOneOffTask: Starts immediately on both android and iOS.
 On iOS it lasts only 29sec.

-- registeriOSBackgroundProcessingTask: Long running oneoff background task to be used specifically on iOS.
+- registerProcessingTask: Long running one off background task to be used specifically on iOS.
 It last more than 29sec but doesnt start immediately.

 - registerPeriodicTask: This is for a scheduled task on both android and iOS.
 It's a 29sec task on iOS, but doesn't start immediately.